Types of treatment for brain tumours

 Even if your surgeon doesn't think they can completely remove your brain tumour, they are still likely to want to take out as much of it as possible.
 This is called subtotal resection or debulking.
 It can help by slowing down the progress of the tumour and relieving symptoms.
 It also makes it easier to treat the tumour cells left behind with radiotherapy or chemotherapy.
 With smaller tumours it is easier for treatment to reach all the cancer cells, particularly in the centre of the tumour.

-We have a whole section on brain tumour surgery with more detail on what will happen.
+We have a whole section about brain tumour surgery with detailed information about what will happen.

 Your specialist may suggest radiotherapy after surgery or possibly as a treatment on its own.
 Depending on your type of treatment, your doctor will decide to treat

-- Just the tumour or tumour bed (where the tumour was before it was removed)
+- Just the tumour or the area where the tumour was before it was removed (the tumour bed)